teambition/timed-queue/README.md

 ### Queue.prototype.scan() => `thunk` function

-It is call by `TimedQueue.prototype.scan`, you should not call it directly.
+It is called by `TimedQueue.prototype.scan`.
+It should not be called explicitly.

 ### Queue.prototype.len() => `thunk` function